-Customer satisfaction with traditional walk-in, retail pharmacies continues to outpace satisfaction with mail-order pharmacies, according to the J.D.
-Power 2013 U.S. Pharmacy Study.
+Customer satisfaction with traditional brick-and-mortar pharmacies continues to outpace satisfaction with mail-order pharmacies, according to the J.D.
+Power 2013 U.S. Pharmacy Study, released today.

 Key findings from the study include:

-* The percentage of customers who indicate filling repeat prescriptions at a brick-and-mortar pharmacy has increased to 61% in 2013 - up from 58% three years ago.
+- The percentage of customers who indicate filling repeat prescriptions at a brick and mortar pharmacy has increased to 61 percent in 2013 — up from 58 percent three years ago.

-Hawkins is quick to point out that pharmacies, including mail order, as a whole rank very high in the J.D.
-Power studies when compared to other industries such as health insurers.
+Hawkins is quick to point out that pharmacies, including mail order, as a whole rank very highly in the J.D.
+Power studies, when compared to other industries such as health insurers.
 In J.D.
-Power's 2013 Employer Health Plan Study, among fully insured employers, satisfaction averaged 709 on a 1,000-point scale.
+Power’s 2013 Employer Health Plan Study, among fully insured employers, satisfaction averaged 709 on a 1,000-point scale.
 Among self-funded employers, satisfaction averaged 696.